Smealm/retrobat-stuff/README.md

    - Ensure your ROM filename matches the patch folder name exactly
    - Check that the patch files are not corrupted
    - Verify the patch format is supported
+   - Download the "updatesoftpatches.bat" in this repo and put it in the same directory as your .ps1 file

 2. **Script not running?**
    - Make sure PowerShell execution policy allows script execution